Ray Jessel: Performing career and later years

 In the 1990s, Jessel began to perform comedy songs at parties.
 He was persuaded by Michael Feinstein and Shelly Goldstein to perform his original song, Wanna Sing a Show Tune, with Feinstein.
 The song was recorded on Feinstein's album Live at the Algonquin.
 His first stage performance was at age 72.
 He performed at the Hollywood’s Gardenia Room in 2002 and developed his own cabaret act.
 He continued to perform cabaret until shortly before his death, appearing in June 2015 at the Adelaide Cabaret Festival in Australia.

 He met Cynthia Thompson in 1980 and married her approximately ten years later.
 He wrote a number of songs with her.
 The most successful are "Whatever Happened to Melody?", which was recorded by Michael Feinstein (on Forever), David Campbell (in Yesterday Is Now), and by Masters of Harmony (on California Gold Rush); and "I'm All Right Now" on John Pizzarelli's CD New Standards.
 They wrote scripts and songs for the Shari Lewis' PBS show The Charlie Horse Music Pizza.
 He was a recipient of five MAC Awards for "Original Song", and the 2004 Bistro Award.

 At age 84, he auditioned for America's Got Talent in 2014.
 He performed an original comic song, "What She's Got", about a man who discovers that his girlfriend whom "I just adore ... has much more than I had bargained for" ... a penis.
 The judges, the public and some publications loved it, and he qualified for the next round of the competition.
 The audition was viewed more than 100,000 times on YouTube overnight following his performance.
 Jessel did not perform on the show a second time, but the video was eventually restored to the America's Got Talent YouTube channel, where it has been viewed more than 15 million times.

-On 17 July 2015, Jessel died of natural causes at his home in Studio City, California.
+On 17 July 2015, Jessel died of natural causes at his home in Studio City, California, aged 85.